Vikashpandey8269/nwrepo.github.io/day-10-ass/day-10-01/README.md

 and changeColor is used to give functionality to my project

 ### functionality
-in this project  we cxan change color as well as shape of our object
+in this project  we can change color as well as shape of our object